netmex/sqrip-woocommerce/README.txt

 - only the payment section (formerly "payment slip") in A6 format.

 h) Language
-- The language to be used on the QR invoice (de, fr, it, en) can be set per store.
+- The default language to be used on the QR invoice (de, fr, it, en) can be set per store.
 - WPML is supported.
+For multilanguage sites, it's possible to display the QR invoice in the language selected by the customer.

 i) Test e-mail
 With one click, you can test the settings and see how the QR invoice is received by your customers.